Loans are available to students and parents. Eligibility is determined through the

 contribution and the number of credits completed in your program of study.

-- Interest rate is 6 % for Subsidized loans, 6.8% for Unsubsidized loans; loan fees
+- Interest rate is 4.66 % * for Subsidized (no interest during school) and Unsubsidized

 - Repayment begins 6 months after dropping below half-time (below 6 credits).
 All students